OlivierOribes/N-Body_Gravitational_Simulator/README.md

 ### Trajectories

 Simulated orbits closely track the NASA reference over ~165 years, with the 23-body configuration (adding the Moon, main asteroids and Galilean/Saturnian moons) reducing drift significantly compared to the bare 9-body Sun+planets system.
 Reducing the time step from 1 day to 1 hour divides the positional error by a factor of 2 to 100 depending on the planet.
-Uranus and Neptune retain the largest residual drift, plausibly from unmodeled bodies (Kuiper belt objects, a hypothetical ninth planet) or from neglecting planetary precession/nutation.
+Uranus and Neptune retain the largest residual drift, plausibly from unmodeled bodies (Kuiper belt objects, satellites) or from neglecting planetary precession/nutation.

 <p align="center">
   <img src="Graphiques/Diff_norm_graph_Yoshida/diff_norm_Earth_Yoshida.png" width="45%">